bkesterbyld/maroon-potato/src/pages/usecases.md

   - type: features_section
     features:
       - title: Performant Frontends
-        subtitle: 'Create new features fast and put data and processing in '
+        subtitle: Create new features fast and put data and processing at the last mile
         content: >-
           Above enables computing next to users without deploying databases, writing centralized code or calling cloud functions that have